mainak-biswas1999/mainak-biswas1999.github.io/_teaching/4_Jan2023_Basic_Calculus.md

 location: "Online"
 ---

 This contains the details of the tutorial sessions (2 hours each) conducted during this course.
+It is a 12 week NPTEL course with the following topics covered during its course.

 **Tutorial 1:** Absolute value function, functions: domain, range, composition, inverse; and plotting graphs